-We might not give much thought to the dexterity and fine motor control it takes to use a pencil – but these are essential qualities we all learned in early age.
-We use our fine motor skills for everyday functions like gripping and operating small items.
-When a child practises their fine motor skills, they’re creating connections between their eyes and the small muscles in their fingers, hands and wrists.
+We might not give much thought to the dexterity and fine motor control that allows us to use a pencil – but these are essential skills we all learned in early age.
+From brushing our teeth to typing on our laptops, we use our fine motor skills each day for almost every purpose imaginable.

-Cooking in the kitchen
+2. Helping out in the kitchen

 There are so many kitchen activities that can help to develop fine motor skills, including stirring, shaking, measuring ingredients and chopping.
 Even setting the table can help to develop these skills and strengths as little hands grasp cups, plates and cutlery.

-Playing with smaller toys
+7. Playing with smaller toys

+The importance of play in improving fine motor skills can’t be overstated.
 Smaller toys such as Lego or building blocks can provide plenty of fun opportunities to focus on the smaller finger and hand muscles, including holding toys, putting different elements together, pulling them apart and balancing separate components.

-Drawing, painting with fingers or brushes, folding craft paper, playing with playdough and cutting paper with child-safe scissors – these all help little minds and hands to form important connections and dexterity, for robust fine motor skills in child development.
+Drawing, painting with fingers or brushes, folding craft paper, playing with playdough and cutting paper with child-safe scissors – these activities all help little minds and hands to form important connections and dexterity, for robust fine motor skills in child development.